 Methamphetamine addiction is on the rise again in many areas.
-Meth use by pregnant women resulted in a number of negative neonatal outcomes, according to results from a systemic review and meta-analysis published in the Journal of Addiction Medicine.
-The review indicated meth use during results in a measurable decrease in the following:
+Meth use by pregnant women resulted in a number of adverse neonatal outcomes, according to results from a systemic review and meta-analysis published in the Journal of Addiction Medicine.
+The review indicated meth use during pregnancy results in a measurable decrease in the following:

-• Infant birth weight
+- Infant birth weight

-• Head circumference
+- Head circumference

-• Body length
+- Body length

-• Gestational age at birth
+- Gestational age at birth

 Pregnant Women “Vulnerable Population” for Meth Use

 The investigators examined several types of materials while conducting their review, including an orderly review of clinical literature and a deep dive analysis of case-control studies.
-They included studies which compared women who were exposed to methamphetamine during their pregnancy with a control group who didn’t use meth.
+They included studies that compared women who were exposed to methamphetamine during their pregnancy with a control group who didn’t use meth.

 Multiple Studies Examined by Researchers